 So to see a seemingly proletarian street vendor casually frying meat was so unusual to her.

 Union cattle were heritage breeds from the Empire.
-They had been brought to the Union to serve as the backbone of diary production in the new colonies, for items like freeze dried bulk cheese and powdered milk that would then be sold in the Empire.
-The Empire did not get their diary in the end, but the Union kept the cattle and nurtured them.
+They had been brought to the Union to serve as the backbone of dairy production in the new colonies, for items like freeze dried bulk cheese and powdered milk that would then be sold in the Empire.
+The Empire did not get their dairy in the end, but the Union kept the cattle and nurtured them.
 The Union enjoyed access to dairy products in the present day because they were careful with those original cattle and continued to breed them well.
 There was bulk fishing in the Union, but fish were not eaten.
 They were used to manufacture certain specific products like fish glues, fertilizer, skin patches, and ointments.
 Animals were too precious to eat.
 Everything Murati ate was made of plants, fungi or yeast.

 It had been Murati’s understanding that even in the Empire, meat was for the wealthy.

 Murati almost wanted to try one of those snacks, but she had no money, and it might have made her sick.